google/WebFundamentals/src/content/en/updates/2016/03/notifications.md

 could cause frustration for your users.
 Now In Chrome 50, [you now have control](https://bugs.chromium.org/p/chromium/issues/detail?id=442133) over what happens during the renotification via a simple boolean flag called 'renotify'.
-The new default behaviour when using the same 'tag' for subsequent notifications is to be silent and as the developer you must opt in to "re-notifying" the user by setting the flag to "true".
+The new default behavior when using the same 'tag' for subsequent notifications is to be silent and as the developer you must opt in to "re-notifying" the user by setting the flag to "true".